Register for Services

 Once accommodations are implemented, ODA contacts students to monitor and evaluate services.
-At the end of each semester, students are asked to evaluate the ODA services by completing a satisfaction with services questionnaire (see the ODA Evaluation of Services form in Appendix B of the ODA Manual).
+At the end of each semester, students are asked to evaluate the ODA services.
 Students are expected to keep ODA updated on their current contact information.
 If the need arises for ODA to quickly relay messages, accurate phone numbers, mailing and/or email addresses are essential.
-Faculty and staff should inform ODA as soon as possible about any problems with approved accommodations.
+University faculty and staff should inform ODA as soon as possible about any problems with approved accommodations.

 Confidentiality: All disability documentation that is submitted to ODA is kept confidential and will be used in determining eligibility for coverage under ADA and making decisions on accommodation requests.

 Applying to USM: It should be noted that registering with ODA is a completely separate process from seeking admission into the university.

 Accessible Housing: Students requesting accessible campus housing should indicate their medical needs on their Residence Housing Application.